glk1001/glk1001.github.io/README.md

 ### <u>Unofficial Spotify for Kodi Add-on</u>

 This is the original Unofficial Spotify for Kodi Add-on developed by Marcelveldt and enhanced to work for Kodi Nexus by Ldsz, Elkropac, FernetMenta, and Glk1001.
-Version 1.3.0 has had a lot code cleaning and updating of dependencies.
+Version 1.3.5 has had a lot of code cleaning and now uses 'bottle' combined with 'spotty' to do audio streaming.
 It's been tested on Ubuntu 22.04 and Windows 10.
 Not on Mac or Arm.

 Source code at: https://github.com/glk1001/plugin.audio.spotify